chanzuckerberg/single-cell/rfcs/RFC-Upload-From-Dropbox.md

 allows us to spin up servers as needed.
 It also gives us the ability to retry a download if one of the servers to fails upload the file.

-##### Why might the download fail
+##### Why Might the Upload Fail

 - The downloading server ran out of storage.
 - The downloading server crashed.
-- DropBox experience and outage
+- DropBox experience an outage
-- The user has reached their daily bandwidth allowance from their DropBox. [more info](https://help.dropbox.com/files-folders/share/banned-links)
+- The user has reached their [daily bandwidth allowance](https://www.dropbox.com/plans?trigger=nr) from their DropBox. [more info](https://help.dropbox.com/files-folders/share/banned-links).

 #### 5. Start an Instance to Download File